Financial aid is any money a student receives to pay post-secondary educational expenses from a source other than his/her family.

 Need-based and non-need-based financial aid is divided into three main categories.

-Scholarships and Grants: Scholarship and grants are often called “free” money or gift aid because a student does not have to repay these resources.
+- Scholarships and Grants: Scholarships and grants are often called “free” money or gift aid because a student does not have to repay these resources.
 Scholarships and grants are the most desirable type of financial aid.
 In most instances, students must have demonstrated need to qualify for scholarships and grants.

 Sources of Financial Aid